Venkat96r/SE_LAB_PROJECT/README.md

 Tests the extraction of multi-line, structured, and challenging regional data formats.

 ### Quality and Verification( \verify endpoint) Test Cases
+These 8 tests validate the Pre-Processing Module and the Data Verification API.

 **8. Image Quality Analysis & Rejection: Module/Negative Testing:**
 Sends a known poor-quality, blurred image (2.png) to the /extract endpoint.
 It asserts that the API returns the expected detailed JSON error structure and a non-200 status (validating the Image Quality Analysis feature).
 This ensures that our system handles the edge cases which involve poor quality images.